alecdotninja/firstlast-pg/README.md

 Again, this works, but I personally find it even more awkard (and much more difficult to follow) than the last example.

-Finally, with the `FIRST` and `LAST` aggregate functions defined in this repo:
+The `FIRST` and `LAST` aggregate functions defined here have the semantics I want while still allowing for multiple orderings with a single table scan:

 ```sql
 SELECT